 - Allow and deny blocks Used to allow or deny players form building in specific areas.

 - Camera and Portfolio These allow players to take pictures of themselves and their surroundings.
 These pictures are saved in their portfolio.

 - Chalkboards Used to write messages.
 Chalkboards can differ in size and can be used to explain instructions or learning goals.

 - Non-player characters (NPCs) Educators can create an NPC to act as a guide for students.
 These NPCs can be named and share messages with students.
 Along with messages, the NPC also can link to URLs for additional information.

 There are two ways to try Minecraft: Education Edition for free, through the free trial or through the demo lesson.
 The free trial requires you to have an account, either an Office 365 Education account or a Microsoft 365 account.
 The trial is limited by the number of logins (25 for teachers with an Office 365 Education account and 10 for all other users) before a paid license is required to continue playing.

 As an alternative to support remote learning, instructors also can download this remote learning toolkit that contains 50+ lessons that educators can use while their students are in school or at home.
 If you don’t have an O365 EDU account, you can try the free demo coding lesson on Minecraft: Education Edition.
 This Hour of Code lesson explores basic coding concepts while also teaching about artificial intelligence.
 Learn more about the Hour of Code demo and how to get started.

 There’s more educational content on the Minecraft Marketplace.
-The Minecraft Marketplace can be accessed by anyone with Minecraft Windows 10.
+The Minecraft Marketplace can be accessed by anyone with Minecraft for Windows.